wizages/DoNotStopThePartyLite/README.md

 ### App Switcher Bug - iOS 9 bug

 This bug was just a matter of `launchd` not wanting the process to be deleted after it failed to delete the first time.
-We solved this by just remembering the last now playing pid and process name and than forcing that app to be deleted after it is told to shutdown
+We solved this by just remembering the last now playing pid and process name and then forcing that app to be deleted after it is told to shutdown

 ### Lockscreen not updating bug - We want ColorFlow 3